|1883||1894||1912||1916||14 tons||H. K. Porter||565||0-4-4RT|

 Notes: A powerful freight engine, this was the only engine on the railroad with 6 drivers and outside frame valve gears.
 The engine arrived with Stephenson, but later was converted to Southern valve gears. #6 was retired after being burned in the Wiscasset engine house fire in 1931; she wasn’t greatly damaged but she was never repaired or moved again.

 Notes: The road’s high-stepping passenger engine.
 Retired after being heavily damaged in the Wiscasset engine house fire in 1931.
 It sat next to its sister #6, until scrapping in 1937.
+A reconstruction of this locomotive is one of the goals of the WW&F Railway Museum; boiler fabrication for this engine began in 2017.

 |1892||1933||1933||1937||18 tons||Portland Company||624||0-4-4RT|

 Notes: Built 1892 for the Bridgton and Saco River Railroad as their engine #3, then it was sold in 1924 to the Kennebec Central, becoming #3 on that railroad as well.
 Frank Winter bought the KC for both this and #4.
 It ran for two days on the WW&F, in June 1933, until it derailed in Whitefield on June 15.
-It was abandoned there, and later cut up on the spot.
+It was abandoned there, and later cut up on that spot.

 |1891||1933||1933||never||18 tons||Portland Company||622||0-4-4RT|